Darkyenus/Vincent/docs/QuestionnaireDesign.md

 See [here](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references) for a full list of XML/HTML entities.

-If you want to keep some notes or comments in the XML document which should not be processed by Vincent, wrap your text in comment tags, like so:
+If you want to keep some notes or comments in the XML document which should not be processed by the application, wrap your text in comment tags, like so:
 ```xml
 <!-- This is a comment -->